 Both Old Bay and J.O. have secret recipes and share the basics: celery salt, red and black peppers, and paprika.

 Several online cooking websites swear they’ve discovered the Old Bay recipe.

 No one much cares to break down the J.O. combination, although J.O. claims to use a “custom blend using ingredients and a special salt, which adhere to the steamed crab.”

-J.O. stayed a family-owned company based in an industrial park just outside the Baltimore beltway on the Washington, DC, side.
+J.O. stayed a family-owned company, based in an industrial park just outside the Baltimore beltway on the Washington, DC, side.

 That just about sums up the difference between the two spices.

-The Sun reports you won’t find J.O Spice in a Safeway, but the grocery story chain does steam its shrimp in J.O.’s No. 1 blend.
+The Baltimore Sun reports you won’t find J.O Spice in a Safeway, but the grocery story chain does steam its shrimp in J.O.’s No. 1 blend.

 There are several versions of J.O.
 Seasoning. #1 is the all-purpose version. #2 is the crab seasoning.
 There are several more for different types of meats and seafood.

 You’ll find them in Annapolis, Maryland, tourist shops and Maryland hardware stores.